pysio2007/Vue-blog/src/en/posts/daily/AKIXAccident.md

 ## 5. Dude, Where is your Route6?

-Is our old friend AS208754, After discovering that her /48 prefix was unpingable, she came to the group for help.
+Once again, it's AS208754, After discovering that her /48 prefix was unpingable, she came to the group for help.

 ```text